 - 2 tablespoons Parsley for garnish

-5. Stir in tomato paste.
-Pour into a high speed blender, and blend until creamy.
+- Stir in tomato paste.
+Pour into a high speed blender, or use an immersion blender, and blend until creamy.

-7. Whisk in heavy cream and butter and bring to a boil over high-heat.
+- Whisk in heavy cream and butter and bring to a low simmer.

-8. Lower the heat to a simmer and add in lobster.
-Cook for 2-3 minutes until lobster is warm.
+- Add in lobster.
+Cook for 2-3 minutes until lobster is heated through.

-*Dairy free substitute: 1/2 cup cashews soaked for at least 4-6 hours, 1/2 cup water.
-Blend soaked cashews with water until smooth and creamy.
+- Dairy free substitute: Use cashew cream.
 The cashew cream will be thick.
 Use 1 cup of the cashew cream in place of the heavy cream in step 7.
 If re-heating the dairy-free soup, you might need to add more stock to thin the consistency out.

 use our hashtag!